 1) Dead Battery

 Car batteries have electronic cells which need to function in order for the ECU to function.
 If any of the cells in your car battery are dead, then your ECU is going to fail soon afterward.
-Once all the cells are dead, your entire vehicle won’t be able to function either.
+Once all the cells are dead, the battery is considered dead and your entire vehicle won’t be able to function.

 You won’t be able to even start your vehicle and get the engine running.
 So, look out for the early warning signs of a malfunctioning ECU and then have your battery examined right away.